Ciaran Carson’s First Language: inaugural winner of the T. S. Eliot Prize

 John Lucas, who was on the panel in 1993, alongside Peter Porter (Chair), Fleur Adcock, Edna Longley and Robert Crawford, described the judging process in his report for the Poetry Book Society Bulletin: ‘We were in broad agreement about the best five collections, but could we agree about which was the best of the best?
 Perhaps we ought to name our top three choices, Peter [Porter] suggested, and list them in descending order.
 We went round the table and suddenly it was all over.
 Three out of five judges had First Language at the top of their list.
 Ciaran Carson was the winner.’

 Ciaran Carson sadly died in 2019.
-We asked Peter Fallon, his publisher at Gallery Press, to look back on Ciaran’s win.
+We asked his publisher, Peter Fallon of Gallery Press, to look back on Ciaran’s win.
 He wrote:

 That Ciaran Carson’s First Language received the inaugural T. S. Eliot Prize is, in almost all respects, no surprise.
 To return to this collection – a book which opens with a poem in Irish (with a title in French) followed by a poem called ‘Second Language’ – is to be reminded that this protean poet followed from the beginning the reminder he includes in ‘Two to Tango’: ‘And you make sure you don’t repeat yourself.’